RangDe

 Rang De is India's first peer-to-peer online micro-lending platform founded in 2008.
 It is based in Bengaluru, India.
-It connects individual social investors to a community of curated entrepreneurs and students from low-income households across the country, enabling them to invest in the livelihoods and education needs of this community.

 History

 Smita Ramakrishna and Ramakrishna NK founded Rang De in 2008 as a not-for-profit organisation to serve the credit needs of the under-served communities and low income households.
+It connects individual social investors to a community of curated entrepreneurs and students from low-income households across the country, enabling them to invest in the livelihoods and education needs of this community.

 In 2013, Rang De opened the platform for foreign social investors.
 In 2015, Rang De collaborated with OnePlus for the Joy of Giving Week.
 Rang De is supported by ICICI Foundation, CSO Partners, Center for Bharatiya Management Development, Association for Sustainable Community Development, and Tata Trusts.
 Over 93% of the borrowers are women.
 Rang De works with around 16 field partners across the country.

-On 8 March 2017, at the Yeswanthpur village in Kolar, the Swabhimaan initiative was launched to impart financial literacy to village women, give customised credit, and enable them to make informed financial decisions.
+On 8 March 2017, at the Yeswanthpur village in Kolar district, the Swabhimaan initiative was launched to impart financial literacy to village women, give customised credit, and enable them to make informed financial decisions.
 Self serviced kiosks called Bioscope are created to impart financial education.
 Bank accounts created under the Pradhan Mantri Jan Dhan Yojana, eKYC, Aadhaar, and Unified Payment Interface (UPI) is used to disburse credit.